Patients gradually titrate their dose (number of sprays per day) during the first two weeks of treatment.1

 On day 1 patients take one spray of Sativex in the evening (between 4pm and bedtime).
-They then gradually increase their dose following the pattern given in Table 1 below until they reach a dose that provides optimum symptom relief (1).
+They then gradually increase their dose following the pattern given in the table below until they reach a dose that provides optimum symptom relief.1

 Once they have titrated their dose to achieve optimum symptom relief, patients can adjust their dose according to how they are feeling on a day-to-day basis, and over time as their disease progresses.